FINELY TUNED CRAFT BEER

 We strive to create craft beer using a greener brewing process.
 Tennessee Brew Works was the first brewery in North America to utilize the Meura Micro Mash Filter (001 is on our serial number) with the superb quality of the U.S.-made Aegir Brewing System to create all of our brews; fostering one of the greenest brewing processes in the region.

 The 30-hectoliter (25+ barrel) brew system is uniquely designed to offer a higher level of efficiency than is customary for a brewery of this size.
-In general brewing is resource intensive process, but our brew system uses far less water, raw materials, and energy than a traditional lauter tun system.
+In general, brewing is a resource intensive process, but our brew system uses far less water, raw materials, and energy than a traditional lauter tun system.

 While holding a relatively smaller presence in the North American craft beer market, nearly 90% of the beer volume produced in Belgium is produced with the Meura 2001 technology, approximately 25% of the world’s beer volume is produced with Meura 2001 Mash Filter.